mikanikos/Fork-Accountability/docs/fork-accountability.md

 5. When the monitor detects at least *f + 1* faulty processes, the algorithm completes

-Termination is guaranteed by the fact that correct processes will send their messages logs (otherwise, why they shouldn't if they have nothing to hide?) and their message logs will be correct (no sent message will be missing).
+Termination is guaranteed by the fact that correct processes will send their messages logs (otherwise, why they shouldn't if they have nothing to hide?), and their message logs will be correct (no sent message will be missing).
 If this condition doesn't hold, the algorithm would not be able to identify correctly all the faulty processes that led to a fork.
-However, correct processes have no reason to misbehave and we can rely on this assumption.
+However, correct processes have no reason to misbehave.

 ## Notes